What Is Divorce Counseling? Can A Divorce Therapist Help My Mental Health?

 What is counseling for dealing with divorce?

-How do you solve divorce problems?
+How do you solve problems during the divorce process?

 How do you counsel a couple with marital problems?